Exr0nProjects/witty-phrase-generator/readme.md

 ## Improvements
 - always looking for more witty words to add to the wordlist.
-- alliteration and length algorithms are pretty random right now, and thus pretty slow if the constraints are tight.
+- can have duplicates (common if constraints are tight)